 Stefano Coretta

-My past and current research covers different areas of linguistics, with a focus on phonetology—the study of speech sounds and their relation to Human Language—and research methods including statistics and Open Science practices (I am a signatory of Commitment to Research Transparency and Open Science and of Open Sciences for a Post-Materialist Science).
-For more details on my research see Research, Projects, and my researcher’s Orientation page.
+My current research focusses on research methods including statistics and Open Research practices (I am a signatory of Commitment to Research Transparency and Open Science and of Open Sciences for a Post-Materialist Science).
+My past research covered different areas of linguistics, with a focus on phonetology—the study of speech sounds and their relation to Human Language.
+For more details on my research see Research and my researcher’s Orientation page.
 You can find a list of research outputs (papers, software, etc) in Output.

 My philosophical stance is a syncretic integration of non-dual monism, anti-realism, holism, cosmopsychism, spiritualism, subjective Bayesian epistemology, and ecological awareness.
 See Orientation for more details.
 I engage in spiritual practices and pagan magick with a strong elemental basis, and in my free time I enjoy conlanging (the art of constructing artificial languages), watching sci-fi and fantasy movies, playing the recorder and taking care of plants.